-SECTION CURRENT LAW GOVERNOR SENATE PASSED HOUSE PASSED CONFERENCE grants on an equal per-first grade pupil basis.
-Districts must employ MTSS that is an evidence-based model that uses data-driven problem solving to integrate academic and behavioral instruction and that uses intervention delivered to all pupils in varying intensities based on pupil needs.
+SECTION CURRENT LAW GOVERNOR SENATE SUBC.
+CHAIR HOUSE CONFERENCE academic and behavioral instruction and that uses intervention delivered to all pupils in varying intensities based on pupil needs.
 Districts also must use a reading instruction method that focuses on the five fundamental building blocks of reading including phonics, phonemic awareness, fluency, vocabulary, and comprehension and content knowledge to qualify.
-(6) Concurs with Governor, and adds subsection (4) to the reporting required under this subsection.
-No change.
 (7) allocates \$4,000,000 to an ISD (working with MASA) for literacy essentials.
 (7) increases the allocation to \$6,000,000 to include \$2,000,000 for math essentials.
 (7) Concurs with Governor to add \$2,000,000 for math essentials, but changes literacy essentials to using the funds to develop literacy peer-to-peer coaching capacity in districts and schools.
-Maintains current law.
 (8) allocates \$2,773,000 GF/GP for the Michigan Education Corps.
 (8) Removes the appropriation for the Michigan Education Corps.
-(8) Allocates \$3,500,000 GF/GP for the Michigan Education Corps.
+Education Corps.
 (9) Restructures this subsection to describe professional learning and require MDE to provide a list of approved providers of professional learning described in the subsection.
-(8) Concurs with Governor.
 (11) Adds definitions.
-Not included.